guptakaran11/grasskode-website/content/post/travel/sea-cambodia-kampot.md

 I was left with few options.
 I was hoping someone would come by after a late night out and would know how to get in.
 But that could take forever and of course there was a chance that there was no one having a late night out.
 I could also find another guest house to sleep in for the night if nothing gave but finding a guest house this late would not be easy.
 I was contemplating climbing the wall on the neighbouring complex and then crossing the boundary wall which was not all that high.
 I was about to give it a shot when I saw a few motorbikes approaching.
 I hoped that they would know how to get in.
 They seemed to be at an equal loss.
 One of the guys had left his bag in there and had come to fetch it.
 Since they did not have any bright ideas, I told them to look out while I attempted crossing from the neighbouring complex.

 It is a good thing that I have been scaling walls and doing stupid things since I was a kid.
 I needed all that training to get in.
 The rains and moss had made the surface a little slippery.
 The last jump was a little precarious as I had to jump a little ahead of some pots immediately under me.
 I managed to pull it off without twisting my ankle.
 Phew!
-I checked the reception door and it was lacked so I told the guy and he said he would pick up his bag in the morning.
+I checked the reception door and it was locked so I told the guy and he said he would pick up his bag in the morning.
 There was a sign that said that I was to use another gate for late nights and so I went up, panting, itching and a bit flustered at the entire event.
 This had not been my idea of celebration.
 Everyone was already asleep and I washed up and went to bed.
 I slept to the sound of rain pattering against the window.
 Fortunately I had not been locked out for the night.

 I brought up the closing time with the owner the next day.
 He told me it varied and I asked him what one was to do if he came late.
 He simply told me that one of the keys given to me were for the main gate.
 Awesome!
 So the only time I decide to leave my bag behind, I happen to need it all the more.
 Anyway, I checked out and then went to the **Captain Chim's Guesthouse** where Eitan had told me of the 3 USD dorms.
 It was a little run down but it served the purpose.
 The first thing I did after checking in was to ask for the closing time of the main gate.